On the fiber product of Riemann surfaces: Isogenous decomposition of the jacobian variety of fiber products

 \section{Isogenous decomposition of the jacobian variety of fiber products}

-Let $G$ be a finite group acting on a closed Riemann surface $S$ of genus $g_S \ge 2$.
+Let $G$ be a finite group acting on a (connected) compact Riemann surface $S$.
 It is classically known that this action induces an action of $G$ on the Jacobian variety $JS$ of $S$ and this, in turn, gives rise to a $G$-equivariant isogeny decomposition of $JS$ into abelian subvarieties (see, for instance, \cite{cr,l-r}).
 The decomposition of Jacobian varieties with group actions has been extensively studied in different settings, with applications to theta functions, to the theory of integrable systems and to the moduli spaces of principal bundles of curves, among others.
 The simplest case of such a decomposition is when $G$ is a group of order two; this fact was already noticed in 1895 by Wirtinger \cite{W} and used by Schottky and Jung in \cite{SJ}.
-For other special groups see, for example, \cite{d1, I, K, d3, d2, d4}.
+For other special groups see, for example, \cite{d1, L2, I, K, d3, rubiyodos, d2, d4}.
 In \cite{KR}, Kani and Rosen studied relations among idempotents in the algebra of rational endomorphisms of an arbitrary abelian variety.
-By means of these relations, in the case of the Jacobian variety of a Riemann surface $S$ with action of a group $G$, they succeeded in proving a decomposition theorem for $JS$ in which, under some assumptions, each factor is isogenous to the Jacobian of a quotient $S_H$ of $S$ by the action of a subgroup $H$ of $G.$ Recently, in \cite{rubiyo}, a generalization of Kani-Rosen's result was proved.
-For the sake of explicitness and for later use, we exhibit (a particular case of) this generalization.
+By means of these relations, in the case of the Jacobian variety of a compact Riemann surface $S$ with action of a group $G$, they succeeded in proving a decomposition theorem for $JS$ in which, under some assumptions, each factor is isogenous to the Jacobian of a quotient $S_H$ of $S$ by the action of a subgroup $H$ of $G.$ Recently, Rodr\'{\i}guez and the second author in \cite{rubiyo} provided a generalization of Kani-Rosen's result.
+For the sake of explicitness and for later use, we exhibit a particular case of this generalization.